linagora/twake-calendar-side-service/README.md

 LINAGORA owns the code base so alone is entitled to decide what shall be accepted or not as a contribution and became owner of the contribution.
 However, we will retain paternity of the contribution (git history and if applicable / requested in comments)

-## Roadmap

-We aim for replacing [OpenPaaS](https://open-paas.org/) by the end of 2025.

-Then we might add websocket push to this project.

-Next development items are not specified yet.
-We could envision replacing [MongoDB backend](https://www.mongodb.com/) by [PostgreSQL](https://www.postgresql.org/) document DB but this is not decided yet.

-## Architecture

-[This page](docs/features.md) details the side service features.

-[This page](docs/architecture.md) details the side service architecture.

 ## Credits